NREL/OpenStudio-user-documentation/docs/tutorials/radiance_tutorial.md

 ###4.
 Configure Daylighting Elements (SketchUp Plugin)

-- Associate Space with Thermal Zone(s)
+- Associate space with thermal zone(s)
-- Assign primary Illuminance Map to daylit Thermal Zone(s)
+- Assign primary illuminance map to daylit thermal zone(s)
-- Assign primary Daylighting Control Point to Thermal Zone
+- Assign primary daylighting control point to thermal zone
 - Thermal zone load percentages to daylighting controls

 ###5.
 Run Simulation (OpenStudio Application)
-- Attach a weather file (Site Tab)
+- Attach a weather file (Site tab)
-- Select Radiance simulation parameters (Simulation Settings Tab)
+- Select Radiance simulation parameters (Simulation Settings tab)
-- Add the "Radiance Daylighting Measure" to the model's workflow (Measures Tab)
+- Add the "Radiance Daylighting Measure" to the model's workflow (Measures tab)
-- Run the analysis (Run Tab (_duh_))
+- Run the analysis (Run Simulation tab)

 The Radiance daylighting results will inform the electric lighting load schedules and will be automatically used in the EnergyPlus model